sarpt/mpv-web-api/README.md

 ### Dependencies for builidng

-- `go` (tested on `1.14`, might build on earlier versions, recommended `1.16.5` and up because of the bomb-ass improvements to the arguments help display)
+- `go` (tested on `1.14`, might build on earlier versions, recommended `1.16.5` and up because of the bomb-ass improvements to the arguments help display. the image docker is built with `1.20.7`)

 ### Arguments